Recognizing the Fundamentals: What Are Electric Cylinders?

 Lifespan comes down to three factors:

-- Duty cycle (how hard it works)
+- Obligation cycle (exactly how hard it works).

 - Environment (clean room or dirty factory floor?)